yasserahmedmohamed/Use-Camera-xamarin-forms/README.md

 # Use-Camera-xamarin-forms
-Use Camera to take images and take videos and can use Calgary to pick up to
+Use Camera to take images and take videos and can use gallery to pick up to